Did you ever stop to ponder how uncertain you are of many things despite how much you’ve “learned” about them?

 It’s 2 Timothy 3:7, where it speaks of those who are “always learning and never able to come to the knowledge of the truth.”

-That’s fine, when eidetic knowledge, when simple memory, or playing chess, is the prerequisite.
+That’s fine when simple memory, eidetic knowledge, or playing chess–mechanical cerebration–are the prerequisites.

-But all too often, the most highly touted scholars are at the same time all but the most lacking in spirituality; many are too “smart” to believe much in God.
+But all too often, the most high-touted scholars are proficient in only one aspect of intelligence, lacking spiritual cognizance–too “smart” to believe much in God.

-Every person has a unique intelligence; every person is equal.
+Every person is unique and has a unique intelligence.

-For there are various forms of smart, and scoring high on a narrowly structured SAT or IQ or LSAT is only one form of cognizance.
+For there are various forms of smart, and scoring high on a narrowly structured SAT or IQ is only one category (and a narrow one) of perception.

 “Always learning and never able to come to the knowledge of the truth.”

-Impossible it is to measure intuition, imagination, and emotional intelligence, among other forms of sagaciousness.
+Impossible it is to measure intuition, imagination, and emotional intelligence, among other forms of sagacity.

-Can anyone who truly believes that even something as “low” on the evolutionary scale as a butterfly or fish could come into being–its coordinated colors, its perfectly sculpted, uniform scales, its digestive, respiratory, and immune system, its eyes, its navigational ability–by mere happenstance (let alone a mammal. a human)?
+Can anyone who truly believes that even something as “low” on the evolutionary scale as a butterfly or fish could come into being–its coordinated colors, its perfectly sculpted and uniform scales, its complex digestive, respiratory, and immune system, its eyes, its navigational ability–by mere happenstance (let alone a mammal; a human)?

-Only the Great Deceiver–who, granted, is a superintelligence–could convince the societies of this passing world of that.
-Only the worldly can be deceived (by the Prinnce of This World).
+Only the Great Deceiver (who, granted, is a superintelligence) could convince the societies of this passing world of that.
+Only the worldly can be deceived (by the Prince of This World).

-The sad truth is that our governments, culture, educational systems, and societies, and too often our seminaries, are fashioned within the confines of rationalism.
+The sad truth is that our governments, cultures, and educational systems–and too often our seminaries and dicasteries–are fashioned within the confines of rationalism.

 Add to it pride, and all too often the result is agnosticism or atheism: a person is too “smart” to believe in a Deity.